Severe Thunderstorm Warning issued for Lee by NWS - News Break

 Severe Thunderstorm Warning issued for Lee by NWS

-Effective: 2021-06-24 15:31:00 EDT Expires: 2021-06-24 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lee A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR CENTRAL LEE COUNTY At 330 PM EDT, a severe thunderstorm was located over Iona, or 8 miles south of Cape Coral, moving west at 15 mph.
+Effective: 2021-06-24 15:16:00 EDT Expires: 2021-06-24 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lee The National Weather Service in Ruskin has issued a * Severe Thunderstorm Warning for Central Lee County in southwestern Florida * Until 345 PM EDT. * At 316 PM EDT, a severe thunderstorm was located over Harlem Heights, or 9 miles southeast of Cape Coral, moving west at 15 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Cape Coral, Fort Myers, Saint James City, Whiskey Creek, Page Park, Page Field Airport, McGregor, Punta Rassa, Fort Myers Villas and Pine Manor.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Cape Coral, Fort Myers, Saint James City, Whiskey Creek, Page Park, Page Field Airport, McGregor, Punta Rassa, Fort Myers Villas and Pine Manor.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0